fabthegreat/linux-1/cx2072x_fixes_and_manual/building_the_kernel.md

 - This Kernel ist based on the master-branch from https://git.kernel.org/pub/scm/linux/kernel/git/tiwai/sound.git (version 4.16 at the time of writing this)
 - I Applied the fixes mentioned [here](https://bugzilla.kernel.org/show_bug.cgi?id=115531#c41) to it (See [this PR](https://github.com/heikomat/linux_with_cx2072x/pull/1))
 - These fixes were for older kernels (up to 4.13), so i adjusted them to the best of my knowledge to work in the current kernel
-- Keeping this up to date should be possible, though i havent tried it yet
+- Keeping this up to date should is possible (updated to 4.19-rc7 at the time of writing this)
-- These instructions are written for debian
+- These instructions are written for debian, but they do work on ubuntu and this kernel has also been successfully build for arch (see [here](https://github.com/Grippy98/Asus-E200HA-Linux-Post-Install-Script/issues/30#issuecomment-404034681))

 ## Prerequesites